SilentGene/netinfer/README.md

 - Visualization options
 - Resource allocation

-## Method Details
+## Method Configurations

+**Trusted methods** by default:

+> Associations must be present in at least one method from these trusted methods to be retained in the final aggregated table.

-### FlashWeave
+### FlashWeave (HE mode/normal mode)
 - P-value threshold: ≤0.001
 - Weight threshold: ≥0.4
 - Supports normal and heterogeneous modes

+### SPIEC-EASI
+- Weight threshold: ≥0.5
+- Methods: MB (Meinshausen-Buhlmann, default) or GLasso

+**Other methods**:

 ### FastSpar
 - P-value threshold: ≤0.05
 - Iterations: 1000
-- Correlation threshold: 0.2
+- Correlation threshold: ≥0.2
-- Absolute value threshold for correlation coefficient: 0.3
+- Absolute value threshold for correlation coefficient: ≥0.3
 - This method is computationally intensive; consider using more threads

+### propR
+- Correlation threshold: ≥0.5

 ### Spearman
 - FDR threshold: ≤0.05
 - Correlation threshold: ≥0.7

-### SPIEC-EASI
-- Weight threshold: ≥0.5
-- Methods: MB (Meinshausen-Buhlmann) or GLasso

-### propR
-- Correlation threshold: ≥0.5

 ### Jaccard
 - Similarity threshold: ≥0.3